Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a

 Finally, the third observation - different profiles of the numerical solutions - shall be addressed.
 In Figure~\ref{fig:shock-CPR-vs-FV}, the numerical solutions for the SBP CPR method and the corresponding FV method essentially differ in three aspects: \begin{enumerate} \item Their behaviour near the centre $x_0 = 0.5$. \item The position of the shock discontinuities away from $x_0=0.5$, e.g. at $x \approx 0.276$ for the SBP CPR method and at $x \approx 0.287$ for the FV method. \item The height of the constant states.
 This can't be seen without zooming in, which is therefore done in Figure~\ref{fig:shock-scaled-dissipation}. \end{enumerate}

 Noticing these differences, another question arises: \emph{What is the mechanism behind this?}

-As it was described before, the numerical approximation of the FV scheme shows some disadvantages and so the SBP FD method is also applied for this more complex test case.
-In an initial comparison, the numerical solutions of the SBP FD coincide with the solutions of the FV method which has these drawbacks.
-By a large number of quite different tests for the SBP CPR, FV and SBP FD method, the numerical dissipation added by the underlying scheme was explored as the determining factor.
-As Figure~\ref{fig:shock-scaled-dissipation} demonstrates, different profiles for the expectation $\E(u)$ can be reproduced by all of the three methods.
-The plot (a) and (b) show the expectation $\E(u)$ and variance $\Var(u)$ for the CPR SBP method, (c) and (d) for the FV method, and (e) and (f) for the SBP FD method.
+By a large number of different tests for the SBP CPR, FV and SBP FD method, the numerical dissipation added by the underlying scheme was explored as the determining factor.
+As Figure~\ref{fig:shock-scaled-dissipation} demonstrates, different profiles for the expectation $\E[u]$ can be reproduced by all of the three methods.
+The plot (a) and (b) show the expectation $\E[u]$ and variance $\Var(u)$ for the SBP CPR method, (c) and (d) for the FV method, and (e) and (f) for the SBP FD method.
 The (red) solid line thereby illustrates a numerical solution obtained by the corresponding method equipped with low numerical dissipation.